 Mercersburg Academy Boys’ Lacrosse Camp welcomes players of all skill levels for a comprehensive skill-building experience that will leave players feeling confident and prepared to compete at the next level.
 Coach Kerr and his staff of college players and coaches will focus on skill development and improvement, from fundamental stickwork skills to advanced attacking and defending methods.
 Boys will have plenty of opportunities to play full field games, but will also build their abilities in small game situations.
-Skills Choice Sessions allow campers to choose which skills they’d like to spend time working on, while coaches will assist and help develop proper technique.
-Additional activities and free time fun on the Mercersburg Academy campus provide boys with opportunities to relax and enjoy themselves.
+Skills choice sessions allow campers to choose which skills they’d like to spend time working on, while coaches will assist and help develop proper technique.
+Additional activities and free time fun on the Mercersburg Academy campus provide boys with opportunities to relax.

 Meet the Director

 Coach Kerr is Mercersburg Academy’s head boys’ varsity lacrosse coach and teaches history and religion.
 He spent 13 years at Kent Island High School in Stevensville, Maryland, where he taught social studies and was the head boys’ lacrosse coach for seven seasons.
 As head coach, Kerr’s Buccaneers compiled an 89-24 record, four regional championships, and four state semifinal appearances.
 He coached 24 future college lacrosse players.